ollewarne/frontend-kursplan-linkoping/README.md

 | Persian red   | `#d33b31` |
 | White         | `#ffffff` |

+## Pictures
 Below is a picture of the colors we chose to use for the design.
 ![color palette for the page](./images/colorpalette.png)

+Below is a picture of the milestones we created for this project.
+!(./images/milestone.png)

+Below is a picture of our Kanban project.
+!(./images/kanban.png)